nus-cs2103-AY2425S1/ip/docs/README.md

 ![User Interface](UI.png.png)

 **Product Introduction:**
-Regina is a task management chatbot designed to help you efficiently track your tasks.
+Regina is a task management chatbot designed to help you efficiently track your tasks in a way that seems like a conversation with a friend.
 With Regina, you can create, manage, and organize tasks easily through a user-friendly command interface.
 She supports three main task types:
 - **ToDo:** Tasks without a deadline, which can be done anytime.
 - **Deadline:** Tasks that need to be completed by a specific time.
 - **Event:** Tasks that have both a start and end time.